OrthoFeet Shoes Review

 - Shoes available for men and women in a range of types, widths, and sizes

-- Products are suited to a wide range of ailments
+- Products are suited to a wide range of foot ailments

-- Developed with the input of doctors and biomedical engineers
+- Products are developed with the input of doctors and biomedical engineers

 - Experts are available to help you find the right shoes for you

-- 60-day wear test, free returns and exchanges
+- 60-day wear test, with free returns, and exchanges

 - Free shipping within the US

-OrthoFeet makes socks, insoles, and shoes for both men and women in a variety of styles, designed to target specific leg and foot ailments.
 This OrthoFeet shoes review will focus on a selection of their more popular footwear across both the men’s and women’s collections.
-Let’s dive in:
+Let’s dive in!

 OrthoFeet Men’s Shoes